pa-gaurav/Virtual_mouse/README.md

 5. For Dropping- Index and ring ginger should be up and others down.

-6. For Scrolling up- All fingers up, thumb dowm.
+6. For Scrolling up- All fingers up, thumb down.

 7. For Scrolling down- All fingers down, thumb up.

-8. For Exiting- Alll fingers up except middle finger.
+8. For Exiting- All fingers up except middle finger.

 These various mouse function are accessible by using PyAutoGUI a Python package that works across Windows, MacOS X and Linux which provides the ability to simulate mouse cursor moves and clicks as well as keyboard button presses.